VoidHack/write-ups/BSidesSF 2019 CTF/pwn/genius/README.md

 > Flag: CTF{game_genie_killed_the_nintendo_star}

-It was nice chall and we enjoyed it a lot :)
+It was a nice chall and we enjoyed it a lot :)